Citizens Academy

 Step into a police officer’s shoes: ALPD Citizens Academy

-The Albert Lea Police Department (ALPD) offers a Citizens Academy to foster a working relationship between residents and police officers.
+The Albert Lea Police Department (ALPD) invites residents to participate in its upcoming Citizens Academy program, offering an inside look into the daily operations of local law enforcement.
 Participants meet once a week over 8 weeks, learning in-depth information on the department’s policies and procedures.
+Classes will be held on Monday evenings Sept.
+8 through Nov.
+10, from 6:30 – 9 p.m.

 Topics include: